JaimeVL/MIDS-W205-Assignment2/README.md

 # MIDS W205 Assignment #2 - Jaime Villlapando #

-I collected Twitter data between 2015-06-11 and 2015-06-17 (inclusive).
-Almost 300K tweets were collected and processed.
+Almost 300K tweets were collected and processed between 2015-06-11 and 2015-06-17 (inclusive).
+Each day took a couple of hours to collect and process, mostly because the rate limit was hit after 3 or 4 queries.
+Due to the design taken, re-running the program was easy to do even though it was pretty resilient and it only required two runs several days apart.
 Below I will describe in more detail the design decisions I took in this assignment.

 ## Details on Data Acquisition Design ##